Greater Houston: Culture

 Houston's concentration of consular offices ranks third in the nation and first in the South, with 90 countries represented.
 The city of Houston is considered a major center of Black and African American political power, education, economic prosperity, and culture, often called the new black mecca after Atlanta, Georgia.
 Houston and its metropolitan area also has a sizable Hispanic and Latin American community.
 CNN/Money and Money magazine have recognized cities in the Greater Houston area the past three years as part of its "100 Best Places to Live in the United States".
 In 2005, Sugar Land, southwest of Houston in northeast Fort Bend County, was ranked 46th in the nation, and one of only three Texas cities among the Top 100.
 In 2006, the magazine recognized Sugar Land again, this time as the third-best city on its list.
 Also making the 2006 list were League City (65th) in northern Galveston County and The Woodlands (73rd) in southern Montgomery County.
 In 2007, another Houston suburb, Friendswood, made the list ranked 51st in the nation.
 The 2006 list only includes cities with at least 50,000 residents, and the 2007 list contains only cities with less than 50,000 residents.

 Greater Houston is widely noted for its ethnic diversity and strong international community.
 In its 2010 publication "Urban Elite", A.T.
 Kearney added the city to their list of the 65 most important world cities and ranks Houston 35th, as "...a magnet for a diverse population and business services...".
-The Globalization and World Cities Study Group and Network ranks Houston as a Beta- World City, "an important world city instrumental to linking their region or state to the world economy."
+The Globalization and World Cities Study Group and Network ranks Houston as a Alpha- World City, "an important world city instrumental to linking their region or state to the world economy."